ethelwywong/Visualyzer/README.md

 ## Illustration
 ![](https://github.com/ethelwywong/Visualyzer/blob/master/7jkgQ9KMsA.gif)

+## Set-Up
+To set-up the application on your computer, follow the instructions on [creating your own API Keys](https://developers.google.com/youtube/registering_an_application#Create_API_Keys) and input the API key into video.js.

 ## Sources
 This app is based on the [Microphone Input](https://www.youtube.com/watch?v=q2IDNkUws-A&t=344s) and [Sound Visualization](https://www.youtube.com/watch?v=2O3nm0Nvbi4) tutorials by The Coding Train, and the [YouTube App Tutorial](https://www.youtube.com/watch?v=9sWEecNUW-o&t=674s) by Richard Middleton.